 You must apply to a specific concentration, and you are admitted by the faculty in that concentration.
-The MPH in Public Health Practice is the closest to a generalist MPH degree we offer.
-However, if you are admitted, you can switch concentrations.
+The Phoenix-based MPH in Public Health Practice is the closest to a generalist MPH degree we offer.
+However, if you are admitted, you can request to switch concentrations.
 Click on the header below this called Can I switch concentrations within the MPH program? for more information.

 Yes!
 Applicants can choose to apply to up to 3 programs or concentrations at the UA College of Public Health through SOPHAS (paying an additional application fee for each program).
 You will write a unique Statement of Purpose for each program to which you will apply, and you will rank order your top 3 choices.
 If you are admitted to your #1 choice, great!
 If not, our faculty admissions committee will review your application for your #2 choice and so on.
 Applicants can only be admitted to one program or concentration within the College of Public Health.

 We recommend researching each concentration carefully by reviewing the description and curriculum for each concentration.
 Other ideas for picking the right concentration: